sungnga/jbook-cli-app/README.md

 - Inside of the CodeCell component, add another Resizable component and wrap the CodeEditor component inside of it.
 Pass down the direction props and set it to 'horizontal'.
 Now there should be a resizer handle on the editor for us to drag to resize it
 - In order for resizing horizontally to work, we need to add some logic to decide whether the direction props that's being passed down from the parent component to Resizable component is 'horizontal' or 'vertical'.
 Then we can provide different resizableProps object to each
 - To annotate the type of resizableProps, we can import the ResizableBoxProps type definition into our project.
 This way TS will have enough information to make sure that we provide all the required properties inside the two resizableProps objects - one for horizontal and one for vertical resizer

+### Updating resizer props, improving resize performance
+- Right now our editor and preview window don't resize themselves when the browser window  changes.
+It would be nice if both the editor and preview window would shrink and expand as the browser window change
+- To do this, we want to make use of useEffect() hook to listen for changes to the browser window (addEventListener on window) and update the states that keep track of the size of window's width and height
+- We can then pass down the window width and height states to the resizableProps and this in turn, updates the ResizableBox component
+- Since using useEffect() hook will cause the page to re-render every time the window size changes, we don't want it to re-render so frequently.
+For this, we want to make use of a technique known as debouncing inside of useEffect() hook.
+It will only update the window width and height states after a certain amount of setTimeout